Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Don't Assume Green = Covered

-Understanding how home warranty repair vs. replacement decisions are made can also help you plan for the cost difference when upgrading to a more efficient model.
+Understanding home warranty code upgrade coverage can also help you plan for the cost difference when upgrading to a more efficient model, since code-related upgrades are commonly excluded from standard plans.

 Frequently Asked Questions